 About the speaker:

 Dr. Claudia Citkovitz, PhD, L.Ac. is one of the nation’s foremost authorities on Acupuncture treatment for women during Labor and Delivery as well as patients recovering from Stroke.
+She is an alumni of the Pacific College Health and Science New York acupuncture school.

 Claudia Citkovitz began her Chinese Medicine studies in 1997, assisting in the practice of Tom Bisio while attending Pacific and Tri-State Colleges.
 She also studied at the Beijing Language and Cultural Institute in China.